 Database tables tend to last a long time.
 And it's tricky to change the type of a table storing millions of rows.
 So it's worth spending a few minutes deciding which you need.

-For an overview of these types, watch this video, taken from the first module of Databases for Developers: Foundations:
+For an overview of these types, watch this video, taken from the first module of the beginner's SQL course: Databases for Developers: Foundations:

 This is the default for tables in Oracle Database.
 But if you want to be explicit, add the "organization heap" clause at the end: